Board of Trustees

 Phillip Rowland-Seymour

-Phillip Rowland-Seymour is a manager at the University Hospitals Office of Community Impact, Equity, Diversity, and Inclusion.
-His career has included research, evaluation and philanthropy.
+Phillip Rowland-Seymour is the Director, Diversity, Equity and Inclusion at Case Western Reserve University School of Medicine.
+His career has included research, evaluation, and philanthropy.
 He is a 1993 graduate of Shaker Heights High School and a second-generation alum.
 He is a member of the Shaker Schools’ Equity Taskforce and volunteers for several health organizations in Cleveland.
-Phillip and his wife, Anastasia, an internist on faculty at CWRU’s medical school, have two children, one of whom is now a third-generation Shaker student.
+He also serves on the Board of Directors and is the DEI Committee Chair for APOLLO’S FIRE Baroque Orchestra.
+Phillip and his wife, Anastasia, an internist on faculty at CWRU’s medical school, have two children, one of whom is a Shaker graduate.
+Phillip is the chair of our Grants Distribution Committee.

 Scott Shelfer